What is a commercial property loan?

 There are different credit policy and lending requirements compared to a residential home loan, such as the way rental income is calculated, the allowed LVR (loan to value ratio), the loan term, repayment options etc.

 The most noticeable difference would be the interest rate and loan term.
-Typically, commercial property loans have a higher interest rate compared to a residential property loan.
+Typically, commercial property loans have a higher interest rate compared to residential property loans.

 What is the percentage that the bank will lend for a commercial property?

 If you are using the commercial property as security for the loan, the bank will between 50% to 80% of the property value (determined by a bank ordered valuation).
-The difference in LVR depends on the type of commercial property.
+The difference in LVR depends on the type of commercial property and the specific terms of commercial loans.

 For example, for very specialised properties, where you can only use it for a specific type of business, such as a retail shop front or a commercial office the allowed LVR may be only 50% to 65%.